delphidabbler/swag/docs/swag-data-structure.md

 The content of this tag must be a non-empty string of text and nothing else.

+#### `swag/packets/packet/author`

+The `author` tag specifies the name(s) of the author(s) of the packet identified by the enclosing `packet` tag.

+_Attributes:_

+* none

+The content of this tag must be a non-empty string of text and nothing else.

-#### `swag/snippets/snippet/is-document`
+#### `swag/packets/packet/is-document`

-The `is-document` tag indicates whether or not the packet identified by the enclosing `snippet` tag is a plain text document or not.
-Packets that are not plain text documents are considered to be Pascal code.!
+The `is-document` tag indicates whether or not the packet identified by the enclosing `packet` tag is a plain text document or not.
+Packets that are not plain text documents are considered to be Pascal code.

 _Attributes:_